-The numerical simulation tool used in this study is referenced in Ghidaoui et al. [2] and is commercially available (see Applied Flow Technology [11]).
-This software uses the widely accepted Method of Characteristics (MOC).
-It includes both the Discrete Vapor Cavity Model (DVCM) and the Discrete Gas Cavity Model (DGCM) for modeling transient cavitation and liquid column separation.
-For more information on the DVCM and DGCM, see Bergant et al. [1] and Wylie and Streeter [4].
-Considerations of frequency-dependent friction and damping due to fluid-structure interaction (FSI) are not included in the numerical simulations.
+The numerical simulation tool used in this study is referenced in Ghidaoui et al. [2] and is commercially available (see Applied Flow Technology [13]).
+This software uses the widely accepted Method of Characteristics.
+It includes both the Discrete Vapor Cavity Model and the Discrete Gas Cavity Model (DGCM) for modeling transient cavitation and liquid column separation.
+For more information on the Discrete Vapor Cavity Model and DGCM, see Bergant et al. [1] and Wylie and Streeter [4].
+Considerations of frequency-dependent friction and damping due to FSI are not included in the numerical simulations.

 Three applications where Eq.
-3 may not be conservative are:
+(3) may not be conservative are:

-- 1. Transient cavitation and liquid column separation - 2.
-Line pack - 3.
-Piping system reflections (networks, components, area changes and surge suppression devices)
+- (1) transient cavitation and liquid column separation, - (2) line pack, and - (3) piping system reflections (networks, components, area changes, and surge suppression devices).